haligonda/haligonda.github.io/_posts/2022-3-24-OnDating.md

 > The difference between, say, a 90th and 99th-percentile relationship is relatively easy to observe: it only requires considering 100 candidates, many of whom you can immediately rule out.
 What’s harder to observe is the difference between the 99th and 99.9th, or 99.9th and 99.99th percentile, but these are likely to be equally large.
 Given the stakes involved, it’s probably a bad idea to stop at the 99th percentile of compatibility.

+This assumes that all of these candidates are interested in dating you of course.
 And the distribution of possible outcomes is huge and average outcomes are bad[^divorceNuance]:
 > In the US today, almost 50% of partnerships end in divorce, whereas the 99th percentile probably involves the couple being (on average) extremely happy with each other for 50+ years.
 In other contexts, this seems likely to be even more true; for example, in some low-income countries with regressive gender norms, over 25% of women who have ever had a partner experience domestic violence each year, which probably makes the average partnership extremely bad.